 Delray Beach Motorcycle Accident Lawyer

 Florida boasts a large number of motorcyclists for many reasons, mostly to do with the beautiful climate and the long, open roads.
 However, accidents do happen, and they are more likely to happen to motorcyclists than to any other group on the road.
 If you are hurt in a motorcycle accident, there is hope; you may be entitled to compensation for your injuries.
-The dedicated and experienced Delray Beach motorcycle accident lawyers at the Leifer Law Firm are ready to take on your case.
+The dedicated and experienced Delray Beach motorcycle accident lawyers at Leifer & Ramirez are ready to take on your case.